EC-Nordbund/denomailer/README.md

 base64 is converted to binary and is only present for a better API.
 So don't encode your binary files as base64, otherwise denomailer can't convert it back to binary.

+#### relatedAttachments

+Attachments related to the html content, for example embedded images.

 #### internalTag